czho/czho/README.md

 #### linux setup:
 - Endeavouros linux
-- Intelij Idea and Visual Studio Code
+- Intelij Idea and Vscode
-- I3wm (might change to awesome or dwm), i3-gaps, picom and rofi
+- I3-gaps, picom and dmenu
-- Minecraft stuff: lambda, smooth font and some custom plugins for lambda.
+- Minecraft stuff: Lambda, SmoothFont and some custom plugins for Lambda.

 #### languages i can do shit in:
-- java, javascript, c#, kotlin
+- java, kotlin, c#, javascript

 #### accounts:
 - mc: czho, 2b2tskynet